hankypoo7/The-blooket-hacks/README.md

 the get every answer correct hack the get all blooks in game hack

-Thank you to @Snowflake-Coder-H2o for the get every answer correct hack
+Thank you to @lol-jude for the get every answer correct hack

 Thank you to @gbasil for letting me use the hack menu hack